Urs Jaeggi

-Urs Jaeggi (23 June 1931, Solothurn – 13 February 2021, Berlin) was a Swiss sociologist, painter, and author from Solothurn, Switzerland.
-From 1964 to 1993, he was a professor of sociology and social philosophy in Bern, Bochum, New York, and Berlin.
-He published numerous novels, short stories, essays as well as scientific books.
-He won the Ingeborg Bachmann Prize in 1981.
+Urs Jaeggi (23 June 1931 – 13 February 2021) was a Swiss sociologist, writer, and visual artist.
+He taught in Münster, Bern, Bochum, New York, and Berlin, and from 1972 to 1993 was a professor at the Free University of Berlin.
+He became known through his book Macht und Herrschaft in der Bundesrepublik Deutschland, was associated with the student movement of the 1960s, and won the Ingeborg Bachmann Prize in 1981.